-5.13 The formal marketing system managed by the NCPB has changed substantially since the liberalisation programme of the cereal sector started.
-Presently, NCPB owns 104 depots with a storage capacity of 19 million bags.
-Under the second phase of the Cereal Sector Reform Programme, NCPB will rationalize this capacity.
-There are possibilities of disposal or renting out capacity that is not required by NCPB.
-This measure would imply reduced overheads for the Board and a corresponding reduction in the amount of subvention required from the
+5.12 The formal marketing system managed by the NCPB has changed substantially since the liberalisation programme of the cereal sector started.
+Presently, NCPB manages 104 depots with a storage capacity of approximately 19 million bags.
+Under the second phase of the Cereal Sector Reform Programme, NCPB will rationalize and reduce this capacity considerably the bulk of which will be rented or sold out to the private sector.